 The world's most powerful cars: 1,000-horsepower minimum

-Updated on October 2, 2019, this is our list of the world's most powerful production cars, ordered from least to most powerful and including every current or upcoming production car we're aware of – electric, hybrid or combustion – that claims to make more than 1,000 horsepower.
+This is our list of the world's most powerful production cars, ordered from least to most powerful and including every current or upcoming production car we're aware of – electric, hybrid or combustion – that claims to make more than 1,000 horsepower.
 Enjoy, and please tell us if we've missed anything, or if you spy something new!
 We'll update the list regularly.

 The Rezvani Tank X: "over 1,000" horsepower (combustion)